 In general, given a batch of training samples, every pair of samples $d^c_p$ and $d^{c'}_q$ from two classes $c$ and $c'$ is selected to measure the dispersion in their resultant activation patterns across layers.
 To \textit{maximize} dispersion between these patterns, we \textit{minimize} inter-class dispersion loss $\mathcal{L}_{\text{dis}}$ while training the model $\mathcal{M}$, as follows:

 \begin{small}

 \end{small}

+\looseness-1 Over a set of training iterations, minimizing inter-class dispersion implies that if one neuron is strongly activated for one class (e.g.,~$c$), its activation intensity for the other class ($c'$) should be reduced toward zero , and vice versa.

-\textbf{Intra-class affinity:} This refers to how a model considers a given subset of neurons in $L_i$ to be responsible for predicting a specific class.
-The goal of high intra-class affinity is to ensure that the model uses highly similar subsets of neurons in predicting a specific class.
-Unlike inter-class dispersion, which assesses the similarity of activation patterns within the same class, affinity evaluates the similarity of intra-class activation patterns between different classes.
-Specifically, at layer $L_i$, affinity is computed between activation patterns of each pair of samples $d^{c}_p$ and $d^{c}_q$ from the same class $c$ in a training batch:
+\textbf{Intra-class Affinity} -- This refers to how a model considers a given subset of neurons in $l$ to be responsible for predicting a specific class.
+The goal of high intra-class affinity is to ensure that the model uses highly similar subsets of neurons when predicting a specific class.
+Thus, unlike inter-class dispersion, which assesses the similarity of activation patterns between different classes, intra-class affinity evaluates the similarity of activation patterns within the same class.
+Specifically, at layer $l$, affinity is computed between activation patterns of each pair of samples $d^{c}_p$ and $d^{c}_q$ from the same class $c$ in a training batch:

 \begin{small}

 \end{small}